scikit-image/scikit-image/doc/source/skips/0-governance.rst

 and the `issue tracker <https://github.com/scikit-image/scikit-image/issues>`_.
 Occasionally, sensitive discussion may occur on a private list.

+Decisions should be made in accordance with the :ref:`mission, vision and values <values>` of the scikit-image project.

 Scikit-image uses a “consensus seeking” process for making decisions.
 The group tries to find a resolution that has no open objections among core developers.
 At any point during the discussion, any core-developer can call for a vote,